Nick Plott

 Nicolas Plott (born August 11, 1984), known by his alias Tasteless, is an American esports commentator.
-He moved to Seoul, Korea in 2007 to give commentary to e-sports competitions.
+He moved to Seoul, Korea in 2007 to give commentary to esports competitions.
 He has provided commentary for multiple Starcraft and Starcraft 2 tournaments.
-Together with Dan "Artosis" Stemkoski, he currently provides commentary for Global StarCraft II League and AfreecaTV StarLeague games.
+Together with Dan "Artosis" Stemkoski, he has provided commentary for Global StarCraft II League, and currently provides commentary for SOOP StarLeague games.

 Early life

 Plott grew up in Kansas City, Kansas, along with his brother Sean Plott, who is also an e-sports commentator.
 Upon graduation from high school, he attended Regis University in Denver studying philosophy and psychology, and was a member of the parliamentary debate team.
 He considered law school and philosophy dual Ph.D. programs but instead pursued StarCraft full-time.

 StarCraft career

 Player

 Plott and his younger brother Sean bought a copy of StarCraft from a local video game store in 1998 after hearing about the game's popularity.
 The brothers would watch each other play while offering gameplay advice.
 They played casually online, but were hampered by a slow Internet connection.
 They visited a nearby Internet café where they met players about five years older who would play and beat them.
 This loss and the ensuing trash-talk were an early inspiration for the brothers to hone their skills, though they never returned to the café.